Buy, Hold or Flip: 2015 Real Estate Predictions

 Just like the national economy, South Florida’s economy is in full speed ahead with the recession and real estate collapse left in the dust behind.
-Founder and principal of the Washington Economics Group in Coral Gables, J. Antonio Villamil, predicts that South Florida will do quite well in 2015.
+Founder and principal of the Washington Economics Group in Coral Gables, J. Antonio Villamil, predicted in the Miami Herald that South Florida will do quite well in 2015.
 He says, “We have a good business climate, low interest rates and low oil prices, so we’re coming into the new calendar year with a bang. …Construction, retail and anything to do with the visitor industry should do well.”

 South Florida Investors

 The construction industry shows great promise in 2015, as Miami construction company, Coastal Construction, expects a $50 million growth in revenue this year.
 The construction industry in South Florida can be used as an indicator of where real estate investments are going.
 Similar to the national forecast, this year will be a better year for buy-and-hold investors that for flippers as well as new construction geared toward visitors in South Florida.